 Unfortunately, IT is buried with tickets.

-In Caspio’s The State of Custom Business Applications 2020 Report, we found that not even half of businesses surveyed have confidence that their IT teams can keep up with application development requests across the organization.
+In Caspio’s Low Code: The Business Transformation Game-Changer report, we found that not even half of businesses surveyed have confidence that their IT teams can keep up with application development requests across the organization.

 Instead of overwhelming the IT team with requests to update your website every time you want to add new articles, build an application that automatically publishes the information on your website for you.
 Users can simply add or edit the content on the knowledge base app instead of accessing the website backend.

 That’s a more secure and efficient process that the IT department will surely approve.
 That’s also something you can easily achieve with Caspio.